Unsupervised Knowledge-Transfer for Learned Image Reconstruction

-\section{Discussion}
+\subsection{Discussion}

-The experimental results in Table \ref{tab:tab2} and \ref{tab:tab-UKT} have several implications in image reconstructions.
-First, they show that while supervised iterative methods (FBP+U-Net, \ac{LGD}, and \ac{LPD}) can deliver impressive results when trained and tested on imaging datasets of identical distributions, they fail to carry this performance over when applied to data from a different distribution.
-Specifically, on the Ellipses dataset they vastly outperform the traditional \ac{FBP} and TV, but on the LoDoFanB dataset the difference between learned methods and \ac{FBP} nearly vanishes (particularly in the low-dose case), and the standard TV actually performs better.
-This behaviour might be due to a form of bias-variance trade-off, where training with a large training set allows to improve the performance in the supervised case, but which has a negative effect on the generalisation property.
+The experimental results in Tables \ref{tab:tab2} and \ref{tab:tab-UKT} have several implications for image reconstruction.
+First, they show that while supervised iterative methods (\ac{FBP}+U-Net, \ac{LGD}, and \ac{LPD}) can deliver impressive results when trained and tested on imaging datasets that come from the same distribution, but fail when applied directly to data from a different distribution.
+Specifically, on the Ellipses dataset they vastly outperform the traditional \ac{FBP} and TV, but on the LoDoFanB dataset the difference between learned methods and \ac{FBP} nearly vanishes (particularly in the low-dose setting), and the standard TV actually outperforms the supervised methods.
+This behaviour might be due to a form of bias-variance trade-off, where training with a large dataset allows improving the performance in the supervised case, but which has a negative effect on the generalisation property.
 The performance degrades significantly when the distribution of the testing measurement data deviates from that of the training data.
-This results in a loss of flexibility, and underwhelming performance, for images of a different type.
-Thus, adjusting the training regiment, or further adapting the network weights to data from a different distribution is beneficial for improving the reconstruction quality.
+This results in a loss of flexibility, and underwhelming performance, when reconstructing an image of a different type.
+Thus, adjusting the training regiment, or further adapting the network parameters to data from a different distribution, can be beneficial for improving the reconstruction quality.
 The results in Table \ref{tab:tab-supervised} indicate that all learned methods, including \ac{BDGD}+\ac{UKT}, can benefit greatly from the supervised data from the target domain.